Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 • Barcelona’s History Museum at Plaza del Rey.

-• Jewish quarter, located within the Gothic Quarter, and Sinagoga Major, an ancient synagogue built in the 3rd and 4th centuries and one of the European oldest synagogues.
+• Jewish quarter and Sinagoga Major, one of the European oldest synagogues.

 9. Montjuïc Hill

-Montjuïc hill is another must-see area of Barcelona offering the best and absolutely spectacular views of the entire Barcelona.
+Montjuïc Hill is another must-see area of Barcelona offering the best and most spectacular views of the entire Barcelona.
 The hill overlooks a harbor and covers a large area that consists of monuments, museums, a palace, a castle, a multitude of botanical gardens and much more!

 The view of Barcelona from the National Art Museum of Catalonia, Montjuïc Hill